Search over 1 Chinese Crested dog across Australia

 Other Considerations

-● There are two main varieties of the Chinese Crested: the hairless and powderpuff.
-Hairless Cresteds only have hair on their heads and legs.
-These are the most common.
-In contrast, the latter type have long silky coats covering their whole bodies.
+Two main varieties exist: the hairless and powderpuff.
+Hairless Cresteds have hair on their heads and legs, while powderpuffs have long, silky coats covering their bodies.

-● Chinese Cresteds are witty escape artists.
-They are not afraid of heights; they can climb fences and jump from elevated areas.
+Chinese Cresteds are witty escape artists.
+They fear heights; they can climb fences and jump from elevated areas.

-● These dogs also come in many different colours.
-They can range from slate to chocolate and pink.
+These dogs come in many colors, ranging from slate to chocolate and pink.

-● Due to their exposed skin, they’re susceptible to the same skin conditions that affect humans.
-Thus, you should keep an eye out for problems such as acne, rashes and sunburns.
+Due to their exposed skin, they’re susceptible to human-like skin conditions such as acne, rashes, and sunburns.

-● A lot of Chinese Cresteds have allergic reactions to wool and lanolin.
-As such, avoid clothing them in these fabrics.
+Many Chinese Cresteds have allergic reactions to wool and lanolin.
+Avoid clothing them in these fabrics.

 How can I take good care of my Chinese Crested?